ei8/avatar-server-pack/readme.md

 			2. Create New Record
 			3. In the UserNeuronId column, enter the User Neuron Id from #2
 			4. In the RegionNeuronId column, enter the Neuron Id of the Region
-			5. In the WriteLevel column, enter
+			5. In the WriteLevel column, enter:
-				0 - no write access
+				- "0" - no write access
-				1 - write to neurons created by the user only
+				- "1" - write to neurons created by the user only
-				2 - write to neurons created by all users
+				- "2" - write to neurons created by all users
-			6. In the CanRead column, enter
+			6. In the CanRead column, enter:
-				0 - no read access
+				- "0" - no read access
-				1 - read neurons
+				- "1" - read neurons

 Install SSL Certificate
 -----------------------